Chapter 3: Phonetics

 The manual articulators move by means of joints, which are points in the body where two or more bones come together to allow for some kind of movement.
 There are six joint types in the manual articulators: shoulder, elbow, radioulnar joint (or simply radioulnar), wrist, base knuckles, and interphalangeal joints (or simply interphalangeal), arranged as shown in Figure 3.21.

 The shoulder rolls around inside the shoulder blade, allowing for a wide range of motion for the upper arm, as shown in Figure 3.22.
 The motion we use for jumping jacks, with the arms making up and down arcs out to the left and right of the torso is called abduction (for the upward/outward direction) and adduction (for the downward/inward direction).
-The motion for raising and lowering the arm up in front of us is extension (for raising) and flexion (for lowering).
+The motion for raising and lowering the arm up in front of us is flexion (for raising) and extension (for lowering).
 Finally, the shoulder can keep the upper arm in a fixed position while changing the position of the forearm through rotation.
 Movement at the shoulder joint can be any combination of these three kinds of movement.

 The elbow is the joint between the upper arm and forearm, and it has a more restricted range of motion than the shoulder, allowing only flexion (bending to bring the forearm closer to the upper arm) and extension (bending the opposite way), as shown in Figure 3.23.
 Other kinds of movements at the elbow are heavily restricted or impossible.
 Note that unlike the shoulder, the elbow cannot typically extend backwards from a hanging position, only from a flexed position.